Trigodil/jan-terminal-mcp/README.md

 Includes a [fine-tuned 4B model](#fine-tuned-model) trained specifically to call these tools reliably instead of just describing what it would do.

-## Why this exists

-Out of the box, Jan can talk about code but can't run it.
-It can suggest shell commands but can't execute them.
-This project fills that gap — giving your local model the ability to actually interact with your computer, without sending anything to the cloud.

 ## Tools